madhu74/Restaurant-search/readme.txt

 Welcome to Restaurants lookup application.
 For this application MYSQL is used as backend for storing the User's information.
-The data set used from the application ins from the source below.
+The data set used from the application is from the source below.

 https://raw.githubusercontent.com/mongodb/docs-assets/primer-dataset/primer-dataset.json